caciqu3s/react-native-google-vision-demo/README.md

 # react-native-google-vision-demo
-A React Native with Google Vision API demo.
+A React Native app with Google Vision API demo.

 ## How to use